No, Infinite Dimensions Games Inc. sells only digital models as .stl files for use with your own 3D Printer.

 The 15 maximum downloads is for security reasons, it’s set to protect the accounts from being shared and used illicitly.
 If for any reason you reach your maximum downloads a simple email to us at email@example.com will be all you need to have it reset.

 This is hard to answer as their are many factors involved.
-We recommend an FDM printer printing in PLA plastic with a bed size of 8×8 inches (203x203mm).
-We have tested our prints on Prusa i3, Ender-3, and ANET type printers and know they work.
-We will try to establish a list of other printers for you in the future.
+We recommend an FDM printer printing in PLA plastic with a bed size of at least 8×8 inches (203x203mm).

-Print all the pieces at 50% scale to use them in 15mm games.
+Print at 50% scale to use them in 15mm games.
 All the models will print at that scale, however, they will naturally come out with less detail.
-We have successfully printed all the parts at 15mm and are happy with the results.
-You may find that certain things like doors won’t work at 15mm and very delicate parts around windows, torch brackets and the like might be weak.
+We have successfully printed models at 15mm and are happy with the results.
+You may find that certain things like doors may not work at 15mm and very delicate parts around windows, torch brackets and the like might be weak.
 Our recommendation is to trim these off after printing at this scale.
 Doors can either be glued into place or left out.
 In fact, doing this we have successfully tested some parts printing down to 4mm scale.

 Please check out our Infinite DImensions YouTube channel where we have posted a video on how to assemble each piece of the abbey after printing.
 You will find tips for tools, cleanup, door installation, and glueing.
 In the future we will add new videos there based on your needs and our new products.